cahthuranag/agenet/docs/docs/index.md

 - Estimate the average AoI value for a given update generation time and receiving time, which is a useful metric for evaluating the performance of any network.

 Additionally, the `agenet` command-line script is included in the package, allowing for easy experimentation with the model with default or user-defined parameters.
-The simulation can generate both theoretical and simulated values for various factors such as block lengths, power allocations, packet sizes and transmission power in the network.
+The simulation can generate both theoretical and simulated values for various factors such as block lengths, power allocations and packet sizes in the network.
 ## How to install

 Install from PyPI: